 Standards allow ETSU to provide better and more efficient support for the university, efficient acquisition, and the most cost-effective pricing available.
 The standards include both Windows and Macintosh platforms.
 There is at least one desktop and one laptop model available for each platform.

-If a consensus is not reached, an appeal will be reviewed by the
+If a consensus is not reached, an appeal will be reviewed by the PC Standards Committee.

 This policy became effective April 1, 2002.
 These pages are here to inform the university community about the university standards and numerous available options and upgrades.

 Desktop Computer and Laptop Computer Standard Configuration Procedure

 Active since: February 11, 2003

 The PC Standards Committee will meet quarterly to review changes in technology.
 Consideration will be taken to configure quality desktop and laptop computers that meet the vast majority of computing needs at the lowest possible cost to the university.
 Standard configuration upgrades will be included to give flexibility to the configurations and allow additional uses.
 The committee will make recommendations to the university standard configurations.
 These recommendations will be forwarded for approval by the Information Technology Governance Committee (ITGC).
 Once approved, the Office of Information Technology (ITS) will be charged with installing and supporting these hardware platforms.

 II.
 Standard Software Configurations

 The PC Standards Committee will also review software technology and recommend a basic software image to be installed on each of the configurations.
 These recommendations will be forwarded for approval by the ITGC.
 ITS will be charged with installing and supporting these software applications on all desktops and laptops.
 ITS will work with vendors to have the software image pre-installed, where appropriate, to streamline installation.